AndresH18/Beginning-CPP-Programming---From-Beginner-to-Beyond/docs/19_io_streams.md

 These differences are due to the compilation process used by the IDE.

 - Visual Studio compiles 'file.txt' with the program into the output directory.
-- CLion compiles the program to the output directory, which is inside the project directory, but doesn't include 'file.txt'.
+- CLion compiles the program to the output directory, which is inside the project directory, but doesn't include ' file.txt'.